frictionlessdata/datapackage-v2-draft/content/docs/specifications/extensions.md

 ## Extension

-Data Package Standard has a simple yet powerful extension mechanism based on the [Profile](../glossary/#profile) concept.
+The Data Package Standard has a simple yet powerful extension mechanism based on the [Profile](../glossary/#profile) concept.
 An extension is, generally speaking, a project that provides one or more domain-specific profiles to the Data Package Standard specifications.

 From user-perspective, a custom profile can be provided as a `$schema` property in a corresponding specification [Descriptor](../glossary/#descriptor).
 Having a profile instructs implementation to validate a descriptor using JSON Schema rules of the profile.